2/6/2025

 Tom Wilson

-And then of course share and purchases is an also thing but you have to really look at how you manage your capital stack better.
-So for example, we issued perpetual preferred stock.
-I don't remember how many years ago we issued 2 billion of stock.
-We bought back 2 billion in common, swapped fixed equity cost and left all the remaining upside with our common equity.
-The preferred just has a cost, what's current cost
+And then, of course, share repurchases is an also thing, but you've got to really look at how you manage your capital stack better.
+So, for example, we issued perpetual preferred stock.
+I don't remember how many years ago.
+We issued $2 billion of stock.
+We bought back $2 billion in common, swapped fixed equity costs, and left all the remaining upside with our common equity.
+The preferred just has what's current costs on the preferred.

 speaker

-on the preferred?
-We have three definitions, so our lowest is about 4.75 percent and then we have a crunch that was more recently issued at 7.375 percent.
-So we've got a range but most of it, the largest difference actually is a 5.1 percent fixed for life preferred stock.
-So
+We have three different issuances, Tom.
+So our lowest is about 4.75%, and then we have a tranche that was more recently issued at 7.375%.
+So we've got a range, but most of it, the largest issuance actually is a 5.1% fixed for life.

 speaker